Man in Black: “Life is pain, highness. Anyone who tells you differently is selling something”.

 Compassion opens your heart and eases chest pain.
 It also opens your mind because in order to feel it, you have to expand beyond yourself.
 Compassion requires a broader view.
 And as you begin to enlarge and expand yourself, you’ll find that the pain starts to go away.
 Forgiveness becomes possible, and then healing can begin.

 When I experience pain and my heart begins to close, I find it helpful to meditate on the goddess Tara, who is endlessly compassionate and has vowed to relieve all sentient beings from suffering.
 Through her, my own sympathies begin to enlarge and love comes more easily.
 However, Tara doesn’t have to be your guide.
 I’m sure it would help to pray daily to any god who is loving and all-forgiving.
-Through their intercessions, may all be healed.About the author: Rebecca Wong has been working in the herbal business since 2000.
+Through their intercessions, may all be healed.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.